Ash Williams: Army of Darkness (1992)

 After being accidentally transported to medieval Europe, Ash must retrieve the Necronomicon so he can return home.
 Using his knowledge of modern technology, Ash constructs a mechanical prosthetic hand out of a gauntlet from a suit of armor.
 Bungling the magic words that will allow him to safely retrieve it, Ash unleashes an army of the dead led by his monstrous doppelganger "Bad Ash".
 After leading the medieval soldiers to victory, Ash is given a potion that will allow him to sleep until his own time.
 Back in the present, Ash returns to his job as a sales clerk at S-Mart; when the store is attacked by a deadite, he kills it and is again hailed as a hero.

 In the original ending, a distracted Ash drinks one drop too many from the potion, awakening instead in post-apocalyptic London.
 The film then cuts to black as his insane laughter is heard.

 Evil Dead (2013)

 Ash makes an appearance in a post-credits scene, in which he says his signature catchphrase, "Groovy".

 Evil Dead Rise (2023)

 In 2023, Bruce Campbell appears in Evil Dead Rise in a cameo role as a priest heard translating the Necronomicon Ex-Mortis on a vinyl record (recorded in 1923) discovered by Danny, leading to Ellie's possession.
 In April 2023, the film's director Lee Cronin stated that Campbell's character in the film was one "that could very well be Ash Williams", displaced in time.
-Cronin later clarified it was indeed Ash, but neglected to elaborate how or why he'd ended up in 1923.
+Cronin later clarified it was indeed Ash, but neglected to elaborate how or why he had ended up in 1923.